opdsbanasya/NamsteReact/Episode 8/README.md

 ```
 #### use of componentWillUnmount
 When we leaving the page we need to clear lot of thing like :
-- clearInterval is one of them. because SPAs are not reloading and we need to clear the interval when we leave the page.
-Than we clear the interval in componentWillUnmount.
+- `clearInterval` is one of them. because SPAs are not reloading and we need to clear the interval when we leave the page.
+Than we clear the interval in `componentWillUnmount`.
 ```javascript
 componentDidMount(){
     this.interval = setInterval(() => {